-Chart View shows cartography from the built-in UniMapTM or an optional SD map for the area surrounding your current position.
+Chart View shows cartography from the built-in UniMap[TM] or an optional SD card map for the area surrounding your current position.
 The current track (also known as the position history or breadcrumb trail) showing where the boat has been, along with saved tracks, waypoints, and the current route (when navigating), are overlaid on the chart.
+See Introduction to Navigation for more information.